 - Albany Law School, J.D., 2005, magna cum laude; Albany Law Review, Executive Editor for State Constitutional Commentary

 - New York

-Kimberly has experience practicing in a variety of industries, including: biotechnology, energy, financial services, health care, insurance, manufacturing, media, pharmaceutical, retail and technology.
-Current representations include 1-800-Flowers, Arch Capital Group Ltd., Broadridge Financial Solutions, Dyadic International, Inc., Envigo RMS Holdings, ICON plc, North European Oil Royalty Trust, Parkland Fuel Corporation, Trans World Entertainment Corporation and other privately and publicly-held companies.
+Noted in Chambers as an attorney who “is smart, practical and gives legal advice based on the business ramifications and risk assessment,” Kimberly has experience practicing in a variety of industries, including: biotechnology, energy, financial services, health care, insurance, manufacturing, media, pharmaceutical, retail and technology.
+Current representations include 1-800-Flowers, Arch Capital Group Ltd., Broadridge Financial Solutions, Dyadic International, Inc., ICON plc, Kaspien Holdings, North European Oil Royalty Trust, Shutterstock, Inc., and other privately and publicly-held companies.

 M&A Transactions: Representation of